 What Happens to Edom?

-According to the New Bible Dictionary (Second Edition), after Judah went into captivity, “Edom proper fell into Arab hands during the 5th Century BC, and in the 3rd Century BC was over run by the Nabataeans.
+According to the New Bible Dictionary (Second Edition on subject of Edom page 299), after Judah went into captivity, “Edom proper fell into Arab hands during the 5th Century BC, and in the 3rd Century BC was over run by the Nabataeans.
 Through these centuries yet other Edomites fled to Judah”.
 They were able to flee to Judah when it was rebuilt in the time of Ezra and Nehemiah.
-They were later forced to be circumcised and were incorporated into the Jewish society and according to the Jewish Study Bible featuring the JPS Tanakh Translation (2004), were among the most zealous Jews during the conflict with Rome in the 1st Century CE.
+They were later forced to be circumcised and were incorporated into the Jewish society and according to some were among the most zealous Jews during the conflict with Rome in the 1st Century CE.

 Jeremiah’s prophecies concerning Edom have in a sense been fulfilled, but by no means have they been fulfilled to the degree predicted and indeed will not be fulfilled in their entirety until Christ returns.
 At that time we will see the full meaning of the utter destruction predicted for Edom and the magnificent restoration of Jacob over which Christ is to rule.